lpil/lpil/hire-me.md

 developer, though I most frequently work with Elixir, Erlang, Rust, Go, Haskell, and JavaScript.

-Outside of paid work I am active open source contributor, primarily working in the Erlang ecosystem.
+Outside of paid work I am an active open source contributor, primarily working in the Erlang ecosystem.
 I've spent the last 3 years designing and implementing the [Gleam programming language][gleam-github], a highly scalable and strongly typed language for the Erlang virtual machine.
 As well as a technical exercise, Gleam is an exercise in communication and leadership; I have successfully nurtured a small, friendly, and growing community of people who kindly donate their free time to help build the language and Gleam ecosystem.
 I do a bit of [public speaking][gleam-talk] on the subject too.

 I'm proud that the Gleam community contains people of different genders and demographics, and I hope that any company I join would value diversity too.